jlynch2195/auto_selfcal_cluster/README.md

 Patrick Sheehan's auto_selfcal (https://github.com/psheehan/auto_selfcal) solves for a range of calibration solutions using different solution intervals and applies the best-fit ones to the measurement set.
 It then creates a final image for you using the self-cal measurement set.
 It has capability to do a multi-frequency .ms for an SED but it would realistically require running in parallel using mpicasa, which I have found to error on both Talapas and NRAO.
 Also, I don't believe you can create a split-band image if you self-cal the entire SED unless you then apply the calibrations to create the _final.ms and then image the _final.ms yourself.
 That is probably a good thing to work out at some point, but it seemed like extra steps.
 Here's the workaround that I've adapted: split your .ms into the half-bands and then submit separate batch jobs for each.
 This in theory solves two issues: a) you get automatic _final.image.tt0 images from the auto_selfcal script without having to re-image from the _final.ms and b) you can submit several of these split-band auto_selfcal jobs at the same time, effectively running an entire SED worth in 8-12 parallel jobs.
 It gets the job done.

 ## Other notes
+* This takes up a LOT of storage space!
+Running auto_selfcal on an A-config SED will produce about 2 TB of data over the course of the job.
+Some of this is from tclean's temp lattices that are deleted afterwards, but you still will have to clean up your directory on NRAO afterwards, and you will not be able to run on Talapas if you only have the default storage quota.
+I have a script to clean things up for you.
-Low-frequencies at A-config take forever to run (sometimes timing out after a week) and produce large (~2GB) _final.* files.
+* Low-frequencies at A-config take forever to run (sometimes timing out after a week) and produce large (~2GB) _final.* files.
 I'm yet to establish the trend exactly.
 Consider this before running auto_selfcal on SEDs taken at A config.

 ## Getting started with GitHub
 To obtain a local copy of this code + its supporting materials, clone the repository in Terminal via